kpcs/brightwheel-interview/README.md

   - timestamp - an ISO-8061 timestamp for when the reading was taken
   - count - an integer representing the reading data

+This endpoint will give error messages if the input is not as expected, for example, if an ID is not provided or the timestamp is not valid.
+It should return a 201 if successful.

 ### `GET /latest?id={device_id}`

 This endpoint allows you to fetch the timestamp of the latest reading for a specific device known by the UUID `device_id`.
 It should return the following JSON: